lee-jason/breadnotes/DOCKER_README.md

 That's it!
 This will:
 - Build all Docker images
-- Start PostgreSQL, API, Web, and MinIO services
+- Start PostgreSQL, API, Web
 - Run database migrations
 - Display access URLs